 Section 162 (m) of the Internal Revenue Code includes potential limitations on the deductibility of compensation in excess of \$1 million paid to the Named Executive Officers serving on the last day of the year.
-Based on regulations issued by the IRS, we have taken the necessary actions to ensure the deductibility of payments under the annual incentive plan and the 2003 Stock Plan.
+Based on regulations issued by the IRS, we have taken the necessary actions to provide for the deductibility of payments under the annual incentive plan and the 2003 Stock Plan.
+To continue our compliance with Section 162(m), we are again submitting our annual Executive Management Incentive Plan for 2008-2012 to our stockholders for approval at our April 2008 meeting.

 We view preserving tax deductibility as a contributing objective in establishing executive compensation.
 In specific instances we have authorized - and may continue to authorize from time to time - compensation arrangements that are not fully tax deductible, but which promote other important objectives of the Company.
-The Committee believes that all compensation paid for 2006 will be deductible for federal income tax purposes.
+Except for \$35,292 paid to Mr. McCallister, the Committee believes that all compensation paid for 2007 will be deductible for federal income tax purposes.

 In December 2004, the Financial Accounting Standards Board issued SFAS No. 123 (revised 2004), Share-Based Payment ("SFAS 123R"), which requires companies to expense the fair value of employee stock options and other forms of stock-based compensation.
 SFAS 123R requires that the cost of an award, as determined on the date of grant at fair value, be recognized over the period during which an employee is required to provide service in exchange for the award (usually the vesting period).
 The grant-date fair value of the stock option is estimated using the Black-Scholes option-pricing model.
 We adopted SFAS 123R on January 1, 2006.
 The Committee considers the impact of the expense associated with equity awards when making its option and restricted stock grants.
-The amount of the expense associated with the 2006 grants to Named Executive Officers is reflected in the Summary Compensation Table and in the Grants of Plan-Based Awards table.
+The amount of the expense associated with the 2006 and 2007 grants to Named Executive Officers is reflected in the Summary Compensation Table and in the Grants of Plan-Based Awards table.

 The American Jobs Creation Act of 2004 materially changed the tax rules applicable to nonqualified deferred compensation arrangements, codified in Section 409A of the Internal Revenue Code ("Section 409A").
-Section 409A provides that compensation deferrals under nonqualified deferred compensation plans, like the Company's OTRP and SERSP, are currently counted as gross income for all taxable years to the extent that the amounts are not subject to a substantial risk of forfeiture and have not previously been included in gross income, unless certain requirements are met.
-While final regulations have not been published, the Company believes it is operating in good-faith compliance with the statutory provisions currently in effect, and that our plans have met all requirements, so that any compensation under the plans is properly deferred.
+Section 409A provides that compensation deferrals under nonqualified deferred compensation plans, like the Company's Supplemental Plan, are currently counted as gross income for all taxable years to the extent that the amounts are not subject to a substantial risk of forfeiture and have not previously been included in gross income, unless certain requirements are met.
+During 2007, the Company amended its Target Plan, the Supplemental Plan, our Change in Control Agreements, the Management and Executive Incentive Plans, and the Severance Program to be in compliance with the statutory provisions currently in effect so that any compensation under the plans is properly deferred.